Membership Permits (Annual)

 DGATV’s Board of Directors meet on the third Wednesday of every month excluding December.
 The Dundalk Legion (Branch #285) is located at 109 Proton St. N. in Dundalk.
 Members and prospective members are welcome.
-Maps and permits are typically available for purchase at this meeting.
-If you none of the above works for you, contact us and we can make other arrangements.
+If there is a problem with any of the above, do not hesitate to contact us.

 Note the words “pass”, “permit” and “membership” are used interchangeably for the most part, with “membership” being used to refer to an annual commitment.